Quick Decision Guide

 Each response includes headers to help you navigate:URL for the next page — follow this exactly (may include a

-)Not always present — some actions (especially LinkedIn ones) do not support previous page navigation
+token)Not always present — some actions (especially LinkedIn ones) do not support previous page navigation

 Two Types of Live Pagination